-The XLIF (eXtreme Lateral Interbody Fusion) procedure provides relief to patients who cannot tolerate a larger, open back surgery because of the increased risks of longer anesthesia time, blood loss, hospitalization, and recovery.
+As a minimally invasive procedure, XLIF provides relief to patients who cannot tolerate a larger, open back surgery because of the increased risks that come along with it.

 In addition to alleviating neural compression, this surgery also immobilizes the fused section of the spine so that pain caused by movement is reduced or eliminated.